gitkraken/vscode-gitlens/README.md

 ## Features

-Provides two CodeLens on code blocks :
+Provides two CodeLens on code blocks:
 - **Recent Change** - author and date of the most recent check-in
   > Clicking on the CodeLens opens a **Blame explorer** with the commits and changed lines in the right pane and the commit (file) contents on the left
-- **Blame** - number of authors of a block and the most prominent author (if there are more than one)
+- **Authors** - number of authors of a block and the most prominent author (if there are more than one)
-  > Clicking on the CodeLens toggles Git blame overlay
+  > Clicking on the CodeLens toggles Git blame annotations on/off

+## Screenshot
 > ![GitLens preview](https://raw.githubusercontent.com/eamodio/vscode-git-codelens/master/images/preview-gitlens.gif)

 ## Requirements